DevikaYanamala/End-to-End-Data-analytics-project-Dmart-/README.md

 ## 📊 The Dashboard

-*(Note: Add the screenshots you took to a folder named `dashboards/` in this repository to make these images visible!)*

 ### 1. Executive Overview
 ![Executive Overview](dashboards/page1.png)
 *High-level summary of total sales, profit, margins, and category performance.*